ramalho/pydoc-br/2.7/Doc/tutorial/inputoutput.rst

 :func:`repr`.
 Many values, such as numbers or structures like lists and dictionaries, have the same representation using either function.
 Strings and floating point numbers, in particular, have two distinct representations.

+A função :func:`str` serve para produzir representações de valores que sejam legíveis para as pessoas, enquanto :func:`repr` é para gerar representações que o interpretador Python possa ler ()

+function is meant to return representations of values which are fairly human-readable, while :func:`repr` is meant to generate representations which can be read by the interpreter (or will force a :exc:`SyntaxError` if there is not equivalent syntax).
+For objects which don't have a particular representation for human consumption, :func:`str` will return the same value as :func:`repr`.
+Many values, such as numbers or structures like lists and dictionaries, have the same representation using either function.
+Strings and floating point numbers, in particular, have two distinct representations.

 Some examples::